nimblehq/our-team/.github/PULL_REQUEST_TEMPLATE.md

 ## Insight
-Describe in details how to test the chanes, referenced documentation os welcome as well.
+Describe in details how to test the changes, referenced documentation os welcome as well.

 ## Proof Of Work